snap-finance/magento-snapfinance-checkout/README.md

 	      2. Open the Sales tab. <!--Bold "Sales"-->
 		  3. Select Payment Methods and Snap Finance. <!--Bold "Payment Methods" and "Snap Finance"-->
 		  3. From the Enable/Disable option, select Yes to enable the module <!--Bold "Yes"-->
-		  4. From the Mode option, select "Sandbox�? for sandbox/test operation or “Production�? for live operation.
+		  4. From the Mode option, select "Sandbox" for sandbox/test operation or "Production" for live operation.
 		  5. In the Client ID field, enter the client ID found in your developer account on the Snap Finance website.
 	 	  6. In the Client Secret Key field, enter the Client Secret Key found in your developer account on the Snap Finance website.
 	 	  7. In the Minimum Order field, set the minimum order value to use with the Snap Finance payment method.